Festivals in Azerbaijan: Gara Garayev International Music Festival

 The Gara Garayev International Music Festival is dedicated to the famous Azerbaijani composer Gara Garayev and takes place every two years.
 It is co-organized by Azerbaijan's Ministry of Culture and the country's Permanent Mission to UNESCO.
 The participants of the festival is also familiarized with a photo exhibition and documentary films about the composer's life and works.
 The Gara Garayev International Music Festival was first held in 1986 with the initiatives of composers Faradzh Karayev, Oleg Felzer and conductor Rauf Abdullayev.

 Uzeyir Hajibeyov International Music Festival

 The Uzeyir Hajibeyov International Music Festival, dedicated to the Azerbaijani composer Uzeyir Hajibeyov takes place in September, since 2009, in different cities of Azerbaijan and major events are held in Baku.
 The festival is promoted by the Ministry of Culture and Tourism together with the Heydar Aliyev Foundation.

 "Mugham World" International Mugham Festival

 The International World of Mugham Festival was decided to be held in 2009 with the support of the Heydar Aliyev Foundation.
-In 2015, the festival brought together musicians from 40 different countries (US, Turkey, China, Iran, Uzbekistan, Iraq, Jordan, Kuwait, Morocco, etc.).
+In 2015, the festival brought together musicians from 40 countries (US, Turkey, China, Iran, Uzbekistan, Iraq, Jordan, Kuwait, Morocco, etc.).